timunie/Ava-ApiTests/website/docs/P_Avalonia_Controls_Converters_ColorToHexConverter_IsAlphaVisible.md

 #### Property Value
+<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>

+## Remarks
-<a href="https://learn.microsoft.com/dotnet/api/system.boolean" target="_blank" rel="noopener noreferrer">Boolean</a>When hidden the existing alpha component value is maintained.
+When hidden the existing alpha component value is maintained.
 Also when hidden the user is still able to input an 8-digit number with alpha.
 Alpha will be processed but then removed when displayed.
 Because this property only controls whether alpha is displayed (and it is still processed regardless) it is termed 'Visible' instead of 'Enabled'.

 ## See Also